lefko2000/kuebiko/README.md

 This is because the objects passed to the API are using pydantic's `BaseModel` class which allows easy conversion from object to dictonary through the default `.dict()` implementation.

+You can test your API using the `test_main.py` file, just make sure you are running the server by calling `uvicorn main:app` in another terminal window.

 Don't worry about preprocessing the accounts if you do not use them in your solution.

 If you wish to learn more about how to use the FastAPI: